Francesco149/reversing-sifas/README.md

 this information is public domain. feel free to use it and republish it however you please

+# road to headless client
+this is a raw diary of notes i wrote down as I reverse engineered the game from scratch. the goal was to create a headless client that could connect to the game servers, create accounts and get daily login rewards. this is completely uncut, and there will be wrong premature observations that are later corrected

 I installed the game on android x86 on a PC (had to unroot android to make it run) and fully updated it.